Eva is a partner and head of education law in the children and education team.

 - Education Health and Care Plan naming ASD specialist unit at ‘outstanding’ Oakington Manor School in Brent secured for 4 year old with Autistic Spectrum Disorder, Sensory Processing Disorder and Speech and Language delay

-- successful challenge to Hertfordshire County Council Admissions Departments regarding "qualifying home address" for infant class admission
+- Successful challenge to Hertfordshire County Council Admissions Department regarding "qualifying home address" for infant class admission

 - First choice school places secured for children from overseas residing in the UK following challenge to discriminatory admission criteria